Scattered .env files? There's a better way.

 Breaking this encryption would require brute-forcing both AES-256 and elliptic curve cryptography, which is computationally infeasible with current technology.
 Read the whitepaper for more details. -

 In the CircleCI breach the attacker accessed environment variables only.
 They could not access codebases.
-To steal your encrypted .env secrets, an attacker needs need both – the private decryption key AND the encrypted .env files.
+To steal your encrypted .env secrets, an attacker needs both – the private decryption key AND the encrypted .env files.